ArsTerrae/Maven/README.md

-# Terrartis Maven repository
+# Ars Terrae Maven repository

-This Maven repository contains Terrartis's dependencies that are not in other public Maven repositories.
+This Maven repository contains Ars Terrae's dependencies that are not in other public Maven repositories.